 acid in the body, and perhaps help us stop worrying about what is causing our gout.

 And at the same time give some relief in soothing the area afflicted by this incredibly painful ailment.

 Mix all the ingredients together and place in an airtight container.

-Take a half teaspoon stirred into a glass of water first thing in the morning.
+Take a half teaspoon stirred into a glass of water first thing every morning.

-Take a few leafs of the Arum Lily
+Take a few leaves of the Arum Lily.